-He spent a few weeks with us recovery and eating – something he was quite happy to do through his moult*!
+He spent a few weeks with us recovering and eating lots of fish – something he was quite happy to do through his moult*!
 Once his moult was complete we returned him to the sea and he happily shot off like a rocket!

 *Little Penguins moult – loose their old feathers and grow new ones – for two weeks every year.
 During the moult they cannot hunt and thus starve until it is complete.

 This was the funniest penguin I’ve ever cared for!

 One day, while monitoring nesting sites I came across a burrow with one healthy chick and one very small runt.
 If one chick gets too far behind they simply die and the fouled nest can cause the healthy chick to become sick and die.
 The best option was to take the runty chick out, but then what to do with it?
 I decided I would simply throw it in the bushes.
 It’s very difficult to raise chicks that are less than 2 weeks old, especially if they are runts, but I thought I’d give it a go.

 Trying to feed such a young chick was not easy, but the little guy responded well and started to put on weight.
 Soon enough he turned into a healthy, respectable penguin.